aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/icustomparser/_index.md

 ```

 Gets the formatting pattern corresponding to the parsed value by last invocation of [parseObject(String)](../../com.aspose.cells/icustomparser\#parseObject-String-).

+**Remarks**

 The returned formatting pattern may be used to format corresponding cell(set to Style.Custom for the cell).

 **Returns:**
 java.lang.String